BooperDCSS/3dBooper/content/2024/2d27/index.md

 In short, monsters should be doing something when you come across them.
 They don't exist merely as obstacles for the party, but have a life of their own, probably one that contributes to the fiction of the place where they exist.
 This is a wrinkle because it takes the idea of an encounter out of the purely combative and bunches it up, giving it texture and meaning in multiple dimensions.

-I love this idea, so I took his d30 table and edited it slightly for an easy d12 or d20 roll.
-In total imitation of Nick's idea, you use d12 dice for animal encounters and d20 for creatures that behave more or less like humans.
-If you roll an animal-like activity on a human-like creature, just improvise.
+I love this idea, so I took the d30 table and edited it slightly for an easy d12 or d20 roll.
+In total imitation of Nick's idea, I use d12 dice for animal encounters and d20 for creatures that behave more or less like humans.
+If I roll an animal-like activity on a human-like creature, I just improvise.
 It's not hard imagining any of these activites in a person, a kobold, or a dragon.

 ### The "Monsters Doing" Table